Hawthorne001/llm-eval-examples/README.md

           context:
             - ai-llm-evals-orb-examples # Replace this with your context name
             - slack-notification-access-token # Replace this with your context name where SLACK_ACCESS_TOKEN is stored
+  custom-command-evals:
+    when: << pipeline.parameters.run-custom-command-evals >>
+    jobs:
+      - run-custom-command-evals:
+          context:
+            - ai-llm-eval-examples # Replace this with your context name
+            - slack-notification-access-token # Replace this with your context name where SLACK_ACCESS_TOKEN is stored
 ```

 ### Step 3.
 Select an evaluation platform

+The evals orb supports running evaluations on two evaluation platforms: [Braintrust](https://www.braintrustdata.com/) and [LangSmith](https://smith.langchain.com/).
+The orb also supports running a custom evaluation command without specifying an `eval_platform`.
+In this case, the `eval_results_location` parameter is optional.

 #### Braintrust